Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Some sufficient conditions for nonsubordinacy

-The concept of $H$ class has been introduced in \cite{Moszynski2003} (see also \cite[Lemma 1.8]{JanasMoszynski2002}) as a sufficient condition for GBS for scalar Jacobi matrices.
-It turned out that sometimes this stronger condition is somewhat easier to show than GBS, see \cite{Moszynski2003, Moszynski2009, Moszynski2012, JanasMoszynski2012}.
+The concept of $H$ class was introduced in \cite{Moszynski2003} (see also \cite[Lemma 1.8]{JanasMoszynski2002}) as a sufficient condition for GBS for scalar Jacobi matrices.
+It turned out that sometimes this stronger condition is somewhat easier to show than to show ``ditectly'' GBS.
 Later, in \cite{Moszynski2019} this notion has been extended to block Jacobi matrices.

-Let us begin with an observation than under a condition, which is automatically satisfied for $d=1$, indeed $H$ class implies GBS. \begin{proposition} Suppose that the Carleman condition is satisfied.
-If $\big( T_n(\la) \big)_{n \in \NN_0} \in H$ for some $\la \in \RR$ and
+An important consequence of Theorems 1.7 and 2.7 from \cite{Moszynski2019} is that the sequence of transfer matrices $\big( T_n(\la) \big)_{n \in \NN_0}$ belongs to $H$ iff there exists a constant $c > 0$ such that